 Brisbane Strikers v Wellington phoenixEmbed from Getty Images

-The Brisbane Strikers have knocked out A-League outfit Wellington Phoenix in a penalty shoot out winning 4-2 over the Nix at Perry Park!
+Brisbane Strikers have knocked out A-League outfit Wellington Phoenix in a penalty shoot out winning 4-2 over the Nix at Perry Park.

 Brisbane Strikers made their mark on the board in the 24th minute.
-Hiroki Omori shot outside the box fired past Nix’s keeper Stefan Marinovic to give the Strikers a surprise 1-0 lead over the A-League’s Nix.
+Hiroki Omori shot outside the box fired past Nix’s keeper Stefan Marinovic to give the Strikers a surprise 1-0 lead over the New Zealand club.

 Strikers continued the goalfest when they doubled their lead through Andy Pengelly.
 Pengelly’s shot was hit with force and suddenly we had a real chance of a cupset on our hands!